You can never get enough Mickey Ears and there is a new set coming to…

-At some point, in the near future, you’ll be stepping back inside a Disney park again.
+At some point, you’ll be stepping back inside a Disney park again.
 When you do, however, things are going to be a lot different than what you remember.
 In fact, there are a ton of new changes now in Walt Disney World, including new guidelines that guests now have to follow.

 What are those changes in Disney World?
 How long will these new guidelines be in place?
 When will Disney World go back to normal?